GoogleChrome/web.dev/src/site/content/en/blog/squoosh-v2/index.md

 We plan to keep working on Squoosh.
 As the new image format gets released, we want our users to have a place where they can play with the codec without heavy lifting.
 We also hope to expand use of Squoosh CLI and integrate more into the build process of a web application.

-Squoosh was always open sourced but we've never had focus on growing the community.
+Squoosh has always been open source but we've never had focus on growing the community.
 In 2021, we plan to expand our contributor base and have a better onboarding process to the project.

-Do you have any idea for Squoosh?
+Do you have any ideas for Squoosh?
 Please let us know on our issue tracker.
-Team is headed to extended winter vacation but we promise to get back to you in the new year.
+The team is headed to extended winter vacation but we promise to get back to you in the new year.